Wedding Newspaper Ideas: What Should Go in Your Wedding Newspaper?

 The menu

-Seating Plan
+Seating plan

-Local information
+Local recommendations

 Childhood photos

-A photo feature showing the couple as children, is almost always a crowd favourite.
+A photo feature showing the couple as children is almost always a crowd favourite.
 Simple to layout, and guests love spotting the resemblances.

 Fake news stories